Pozole, in one form or another, has been a part of Latin American cuisine for centuries.

 Play it here, video runs 4 minutes, 2 seconds.

 My YouTube video link for viewing or embedding, just click here.

 3 pounds pork - pork butt, shoulder, stew meat or country-style ribs (the extra meaty type.)
 A cheaper substitution are your favorite chicken pieces, like thighs and legs.

 1 large 29 ounce can hominy - drained.
 Any type will do, just make sure it's the cooked type (usually located by canned beans in the grocery shelves.)
 I used Mexican hominy.

-6 dried red chilies - remove stem and seeds.
+6 dried red chiles - remove stem and seeds.
 I used California and Ancho Chili.
 Okay to use any type of dried red chilies, except for the very small fiery ones.
 (For an easy substitution use a couple cans of red chile or enchilada sauce.)
-Other dried red chilies are New Mexico and Guajillo.
+Other dried red chiles are New Mexico and Guajillo.

 5 cups water - for the stew.

-2 cups water - to hydrate the dried chilies.
+2 cups water - to hydrate the dried chiles.

 1 onion - chopped.
 Yellow or white, I used yellow.